passsy/Konduit/README.md

 Having two implementations is hard to maintain and it's nothing new that mutation is the main cause of many problems.

 Widgets are immutable data objects which describe the state of a View and provides listeners for user interactions.
-Each Widget will be bound to the corresponding Android View.
-It's a 1:1 mapping.
+Each Widget will be bound to the corresponding Android View, a 1:1 mapping.
 The immutability of the Widgets allows clever diffing and reduces unnecessary updates of the Views.

-Instead of calling the View directly you have to implement the `build()` function which should return a list of `Widgets` describing your UI state.
+Instead of calling the View directly you have to implement the `build()` function which should return a collection of `Widgets` describing your UI state.
 The `build()` function will be automatically called by Konduit when you change the state by calling `setState {  }`.
 You don't have to worry anymore if your view is currently detached (`view == null`) causing `NullPointerExceptions`.